Hikipeko/knowledge-garden/University/Winter 2023/EECS 388/Web and Network Security 388.md

 ![[Pasted image 20230208184859.png]]

 Think of how can all of these be done in a single network round-trip.
 After the shared secret is established, all data is encrypted.
+Then client generates random key to be used for later symmetric encryption, encrypt with server public key, and send to server.
+The server decrypts this random key, and the session is established.

 ##### Certificates